-Duke’s heart failure specialists provide that intensive care -- such as IV diuretics and electrolytes -- at a daily heart failure clinic.
+Duke’s heart failure specialists provide that intensive care -- such as IV diuretics as well as management and adjustment of heart failure medications if needed -- at a daily heart failure clinic.
 It was the first of its kind in North Carolina and serves as a national training site for other hospitals.

 “We have the expertise and resources to manage heart failure fast,” said Duke cardiologist Chetan Patel, MD.